 Volume 2 – With Juliana Piquero, Dylan Spencer-Davidson, Joy Mariama Smith, project by Katie Lee Dunbar

-Queer Family Album is an ongoing transdisciplinary performance series by Katie Lee Dunbar, bringing together an ever-changing collective of diverse queer artists to explore queer futurities through performance, storytelling, and collaborative practice.
+Queer Family Album is an ongoing transdisciplinary performance series by Katie Lee Dunbar, bringin together an ever-changing collective of diverse queer artists to explore queer futurities through performance, storytelling, and collaborative practice.
 We actively call in our trans, BIPOC, Neurodivergent, Krip, Introvert, Refugee, Elder, Migrant, Wayward, Outcast, kin you are most welcome.

 Volume 2 features collaborations by Juliana Piquero, Dylan Spencer-Davidson and Joy Mariama Smith and is a relaxed, two-hour performance.
-Our program starts at 8pm and will run with breaks and food until 10 pm.
-Kein Stress, whether you’re early, on time, or late – you have arrived perfectly just as you are, in a space where what you want is possible: if you’ve been looking for an excuse to dress up, go for it; dress down?
+The program starts at 8 pm and will run with breaks and food until 10 pm.
+Kein Stress, whether you’re early, on time, or late – you have arrived perfectly as you are, in a space where what you want is possible: if you’ve been looking for an excuse to dress up, go for it; dress down?
 Pyjamas and bedhead.
+The evening begins on the ground floor in the Kantine of Sophiensæle with soup or tea, which becomes the hub for the night.
+Take your time and settle in at the listening station streaming episodes of Queer Frequency, the internal Queer Family Album podcast archiving family history, conflict and process within their artistic collaboration.

 The information on accessibility is still in progress and will be updated as soon as possible.
 If any questions remain unanswered until then, please feel free to contact the communication department at barrierefreiheit@sophiensaele.com or 030 27 89 00 35.
 Please note that details may change by the day of the event.
 Therefore, if you find out after you have purchased your ticket that the performance is no longer accessible to you, you can contact us for a ticket return at ticketing@sophiensaele.com or 030 27 89 00 45 until 5 business days after the event (Monday through Friday between 10am and 6pm).